 Education & Career

 After moving to the United States in 1991, he volunteered at the American Museum of Natural History, where he received additional training in Lepidoptera taxonomy and worked on his first taxonomic revision of a genus of hairstreak butterflies.
 He received his M.S.
 (1994) and Ph.
 D. (1997) in Entomology from the University of Florida.

 After a year as a postdoc at the California Academy of Sciences, he worked at the USDA’s Center for Medical, Agricultural and Veterinary Entomology, where his primary focus was on biological control.
 Simultaneously, he contributed his time to the planning of the McGuire Center’s construction and exhibits.

-Sourakov’s interest in Lepidoptera ranges from ecology (specifically autecology and community ecology) to systematics, including traditional, morphology-based taxonomy and phylogenetics as well as DNA-based methods, such as the DNA-barcoding.
-He believes that Lepidoptera is an excellent model group for answering broad biological questions in many fields such as evolution, genetics, ecology, and systematics, largely thanks to the tremendous pool of knowledge and collections created by amateur lepidopterists.
-He is also interested in insect photography and in popularizing nature to general audiences.
+Sourakov’s interest ranges from autecology and community ecology to taxonomy and systematics.
+He believes that Lepidoptera is an excellent model group for answering broad biological questions in many fields of science, partly thanks to the tremendous pool of knowledge and collections created by amateurs.
 Sourakov tries to promote appreciation of insects through photography, filming and popular writing in hope that this will lead to their conservation.